Charlie Murphy (singer-songwriter): Rumours of the Big Wave

 In 1979, Murphy met cellist and future creative partner Jami Sieber.
 They worked together as a folk duo for five years, and then started the band Rumours of the Big Wave in the late 1980s.
 They recorded two albums, Secret Language (1989), and Burning Times (1992).
 In 1994, they performed during "In A New Light '94", a prime time special on AIDS that was hosted by Barbara Walters.

 Activism

 At the age of 40, Murphy chose to leave his career in music to focus once again on helping youth.
 He served as Cultural Coordinator and then as Training Director for the Earth Service Corps, a national youth environmental program run by the YMCA.
 In 1996, he co-founded the youth development organization Power of Hope: Youth Empowerment Through The Arts with Peggy Taylor.
 He and Taylor would go on to found PYE Global: Partners For Youth Empowerment with entrepreneur Ian Watson in 2009.
 Murphy and Mulholland worked with PYE for several years, expanding its network to 15 countries and reaching millions of youth worldwide.

 In the spring of 2015, Murphy was diagnosed with ALS.
-He passed away at midnight on August 6, 2016.
+He died at midnight on August 6, 2016.